How Clojure Babies Are Made: Understanding lein run

 lein run

-Lein automates the build + run process with lein run
+Lein automates the build + run process with lein run.
+Go ahead and

 try that now: